UniversalDependencies/docs/_u-dep/conj.md

 ### Nested Coordination

-Note further that the basuc annotation scheme has only a limited capability to capture nested coordination such as _apples and pears or oranges and lemons._
+Note further that the basic annotation scheme has only a limited capability to capture nested coordination such as _apples and pears or oranges and lemons._
 Consider coordinations